Noise Addict: History

 Noise Addict released their second EP, The Taste in My Eyes (April 1994); The line-up was Lee, Kalinko (who had moved from bass to lead guitar), Kohn and Wasserman.
 McFarlane felt the EP "displayed plenty of low-fi charm and youthful exuberance among the stylised Jonathan Richmanesque songs."
 They followed with another EP on Fellaheen, Noise Addict vs. Silverchair.
-They issued, Young and Jaded, in 1994 on Grand Royal Records, which had "six acoustic songs again recorded [in] Ben Lee's bedroom."
+They issued Young and Jaded in 1994 on the Grand Royal label; it included "six acoustic songs again recorded [in] Ben Lee's bedroom."
 Due to school commitments touring by the band was limited.

 After the success of Young and Jaded, Lee released his solo debut, Grandpaw Would (June 1995).
 Kalinko was replaced by Romy Hoffman on lead guitar.
 In late 1995, Noise Addict released their only full-length album, Meet the Real You, which was produced by Brad Wood (Sebadoh, Liz Phair).

 They briefly toured with Sebadoh.
 In November 1995, the band contributed the track "Mouthwash" to the AIDS benefit album Red Hot + Bothered, for the Red Hot Organization.
 They performed the last gig in early 1996 in Bondi.
 McFarlane noticed that "In true punk rock style, as soon as the album came out, Lee broke up the band."
 Ben Lee continued as a solo artist, he released several albums.
 Daniel Mapp played with Waikiki.
 Romy Hoffman performed hip-hop as MC Macromantics.

 On 1 September 2009, a new incarnation of Noise Addict, with Lee joined by Lou Barlow (of Dinosaur Jr) and Lara Meyerratken (aka El May), released their second album, It Was Never About the Audience on Lee's own label, Ten Fingers Records.
 After the Show's reviewer described it as "lo-fi album is a great antidote to slick, overproduced records that value Protools over talent."
 A two-LP compilation of the band's initial discography, 10,000 Kids with Guitars, was released on Record Store Day 2017 via Numero Group.